How to Setup Dual Monitor | Windows | Linux | MAC

 DVI Port

-A DVI port is a white port with 24 pins and four additional pins to the right.
+A white DVI port has 24 pins and four additional ones to the right.
 Similar to VGA ports, they usually have screw holes on the side to fasten the DVI cable.
-DVI ports are somewhat outdated, and you’ll find them on older PCs and monitors.
+DVI ports are outdated; you’ll find them on older PCs and monitors.

-DVI ports are compatible with higher resolutions than VGA ports, but they don’t support Full HD and 4K.
+Despite being less common in new dual monitor setups, DVI ports offer better resolution support than VGA ports, which can support Full HD (1080p).
+DVI-D (Digital) connections can support resolutions up to 2560×1600, accommodating 1080p and sometimes higher resolutions, though typically not 4K.
 There is a high chance that you won’t find a display with a DVI port, so if your PC has one, buy a DVI-to-HDMI adapter.

 HDMI Port

 An HDMI port is a small and thin rectangular-shaped output with lower corners that are rounded inwards.
 Some thin laptops are fitted with mini-HDMI or micro-HDMI ports.
 The HDMI port is the standard port on most newer displays.
-It’s also what you’ll find on most PCs and TVs because it supports HDR (high dynamic range) and 4K.
+You’ll also find it on most PCs and TVs because it supports HDR (high dynamic range) and 4K.

 There are a couple of versions of the HDMI Port, and they include: